Medication Search: Stelara

 Ustekinumab belongs to the class of medications called selective immunomodulating agents, also known as biologics.
 It is used to treat chronic, moderate-to-severe plaque psoriasis for adults who are candidates for phototherapy or systemic therapy.
 It is also used for adolescents 12 to 17 years of age who can’t tolerate other therapies, or whose symptoms aren’t controlled by other therapies.
-It may be used alone or with methotrexate to treat to treat psoriatic arthritis.
+It may be used alone or with methotrexate to treat to treat psoriatic arthritis in adults.

 Ustekinumab is also used to treat adults with moderately-to-severely active Crohn’s disease who can’t tolerate other medications, or whose symptoms aren’t adequately controlled by other medications.